 Lawyers play a critical role in designing, implementing, and advancing models by which economic and social activity are conducted globally.
-The Grunin Center awards its annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.
+The Grunin Center administers the award of an annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.

 The Grunin Prize aims to reward the innovation, replicability and/or scalability, and potential impact of projects and solutions developed by lawyers to advance the fields of social entrepreneurship and impact investing.

 Why apply for the Grunin Prize?
 Grunin Prize finalists receive recognition from a global community of lawyers, academics, policymakers, and other impact professionals.
 Finalists are invited to participate in the annual IILWG/Grunin Center conference to showcase their projects in front of over 400 conference attendees.
 Past finalists and winners have also received media exposure.

 The Grunin Center for Law and Social Entrepreneurship is made possible through a generous endowment from NYU School of Law graduates Jay Grunin ’67 and Linda Kalmanowitz Grunin ’67, and the Jay and Linda Grunin Foundation.
 Jay and Linda have dedicated their philanthropic endeavors to investing in innovative projects that have measurable impacts creating meaningful, transformative change.

 The Grunin Prize is open to individual lawyers or legal teams from across the globe.
 Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures are eligible to apply.